Leonardo-Boss/suckless-site/tools.suckless.org/farbfeld/index.md

 It's not helpful when a manpage can't give a simple overview of a format in a few sentences.

+NetPBM's big vice is that it has originally been developed to be hand-written and passed around as plain text.
+Handling optional comments in the header, base 10 ASCII width and height values, arbitrary whitespace inside the data and out-of-band image size and color depth is too painful for the sane user.

-Judging from the usage of the format considering how long it's been around, it's no surprise it never took off.
+Judging from the usage of the format considering how long it's been around, it's no surprise it never really took off.
 Additionally, functionality like alpha channels and 16-Bit color depth can only be achieved via extensions.
 Due to it being a textual format it also lacks the desired